Atlantic City, New Jersey: 19th century

+20th century

-In the early part of the 20th century, Atlantic City went through a radical building boom.
+In the early 20th century, Atlantic City experienced a radical building boom.
 Many of the modest boarding houses that dotted the boardwalk were replaced with large hotels.
 Two of the city's most distinctive hotels were the Marlborough-Blenheim Hotel and the Traymore Hotel.

-In 1903, Josiah White III bought a parcel of land near Ohio Avenue and the boardwalk and built the Queen Anne style Marlborough House.
-The hotel was a success and, in 1905–1906, he chose to expand the hotel and bought another parcel of land adjacent to his Marlborough House.
+In 1902, Josiah White III bought a parcel of land near Ohio Avenue and the boardwalk, where he started construction and built the Queen Anne style Marlborough House.
+The hotel was a success.
+In 1905, he chose to expand the hotel and bought another parcel of land adjacent to his Marlborough House.
 In an effort to make his new hotel a source of conversation, White hired the architectural firm of Price and McLanahan.
-The firm made use of reinforced concrete, a new building material invented by Jean-Louis Lambot in 1848 (Joseph Monier received the patent in 1867).
+The firm made use of reinforced concrete, a new building material invented by Jean-Louis Lambot in 1848, and Joseph Monier received the patent in 1867.
 The hotel's Spanish and Moorish themes, capped off with its signature dome and chimneys, represented a step forward from other hotels that had a classically designed influence.
 White named the new hotel the Blenheim and merged the two hotels into the Marlborough-Blenheim.
 Bally's Atlantic City was later constructed at this location.

 The Traymore Hotel was located at the corner of Illinois Avenue and the boardwalk.
-Begun in 1879 as a small boarding house, the hotel grew through a series of uncoordinated expansions.
-By 1914, the hotel's owner, Daniel White, taking a hint from the Marlborough-Blenheim, commissioned the firm of Price and McLanahan to build an even bigger hotel.
+Constructed in 1879 as a small boarding house, the hotel grew through a series of uncoordinated expansions.
+By 1914, the hotel's owner, Daniel White, Josiah White's half-brother, taking a hint from the Marlborough-Blenheim, commissioned the firm of Price and McLanahan to build an even bigger hotel.
 Rising 16 stories, the tan brick and gold-capped hotel would become one of the city's best-known landmarks.
 The hotel made use of ocean-facing hotel rooms by jutting its wings farther from the main portion of the hotel along Pacific Avenue.